asdfMaciej/kaszkowiak.org/content/projekty/portfolio-tlumaczki/index.en.md

 I decided to create a static site based on a consultation with Mrs. Okane.
 We came to a consensus that she doesn't need the ability to edit it regularly, so I focused on the site's speed and low maintenance costs.
 Free hosting on Github Pages limited the expenses to only the domain.

 I advised on what content to include on the site.
 Based on these, I chose a theme and tailored it to Ms. Iza's requirements.
 The use of a pre-existing theme made it possible to achieve a great result with a low cost.
 After the final touches were made, I configured the hosting and the domain.

+The website is available under the [izaokane.pl](https://izaokane.pl) domain.
+Currently as a freelancer I work among others on the [colorbox24.com](https://colorbox24.com) website.